ni/webvi-examples/UtilizeSkylineDataServices/Readme.md

 After you create and build your web application in LabVIEW NXG, you need to move it to a web server.
 This enables its administrators to access it from a web browser.
 Copy your entire web application output directory to any web server you choose.
 > **Note**: To navigate to your web application output on your machine, click **Locate directory in Windows Explorer** on the **Document** tab of your web application component document.
 You can also access the build output by navigating to your web application’s project folder manually (`\UtilizeSkylineDataServices\Builds`).

 Furthermore, this project includes a distribution document (`WebApp.lvdist`), which can be used to build a package (`.nipkg`).
 Packages utilize NI Package Manager to automate the process of installing, upgrading, or removing the web application.
-A package is also required for hosting a web application on YTBNCS.
+A package is also required for hosting a web application on SystemLink Cloud.
 [Go here](http://www-preview.ni.com/documentation/en/labview/2.1/application-builder/distributing-app-lib/) if you’re interested in learning more about distributing applications.

-## YTBNCS Cloud Hosting
+## SystemLink Cloud Cloud Hosting
-Use the following steps to host the web app on YTBNCS.
+Use the following steps to host the web app on SystemLink Cloud.
 1. Open `UtilizeSkylineDataServices.lvproject`.
 2. Open `WebApp.lvdist`.
 3. Click the **Build distribution**.
 > **Note**: The button looks like a hammer.

-4. Open a web browser and go to https://YTBNCS/webapps.
+4. Open a web browser and go to https://systemlinkcloud.com/webapps.
 5. To upload your web application, click Choose `.nipkg` and select the package file (`.nipkg`) you just built.
 6. Once the upload is complete, click on your uploaded web app.